RuiqiSun4/ScammerUniversityFinals/README.md

 8. Other Interesting Outcomes:
 These questions were more specific in nature, similar to our "Doomsday" questions, but centered around various situations that looked to expand upon our previous categories.
 Questions around AI overtaking sectors of industies, business exectutive decision making, as well as what kind of people one should befriend.

+**1.4.
+Risk Preference**

+We designed a structured set of questions to evaluate how Large Language Models respond to uncertainty and probabilistic decision-making.
+Unlike the political, ethical, or personality sections, this set focuses specifically on how each LLM behaves when faced with monetary risks, trade-offs, and uncertain outcomes.
+The risk-preference prompt set covers a diverse range of classic scenarios used in behavioral economics, including:

+1. Low-probability high-reward lotteries
+2. Investment decisions with asymmetric gains and losses
+3. Insurance choices involving protection vs. cost
+4. Job and income uncertainty trade-offs
+5. Medical decisions involving benefits vs. side effects
+6. Gambling scenarios with explicitly stated probabilities
+7. Loss-recovery decisions (risk-seeking after experiencing losses)

+Each question explicitly specifies numerical probabilities so that models must rely on their internal reasoning about expected value, loss aversion, and risk tolerance.

+All responses were collected in a binary format (“yes” = 1, “no” = 0), allowing us to compute the average yes-probability as a direct quantitative measure of a model’s tendency toward either risk-seeking or risk-averse behavior.

 ### _2. Limitation of Data_

 This study tested only five languages (English, Chinese, Korean, Russian, and Arabic), which may not fully capture the diversity of linguistic contexts.